kk17203/CV-Application/README.md

-# React + Vite
+# CV Application

-CV Application created as a part of "The Odin Project' curriculum.
+Project created as a part of "The Odin Project' curriculum.

 Currently, two official plugins are available: